timwaters/kosmtik-thib/README.md

 <br/><br/>
   Step 2 : Download and install kosmtik-overpass-layer and kosmtik-fetch-remote
 <br/>
-Run the following commands on Kosmtik's folder: npm install kosmtik-overpass-layer npm install kosmtik-fetch-remote
+Run the following commands on Kosmtik's folder:<br/>
+"npm install kosmtik-overpass-layer"<br/>
+"npm install kosmtik-fetch-remote"

 <br/><br/>
   Step 3 : Add the plugin to the file /etc/.config/kosmtik.yml
 <br/>
-Run the following commands:
+Run the following commands:<br/>
-sudo -i
+"sudo -i"<br/>
-and then:
+and then:<br/>
-gedit /root/.config/kosmtik.yml
+"gedit /root/.config/kosmtik.yml"
 <br/>
 Add the following line to the file and save
   - kosmtik-thib